A campus disruption brought on by COVID-19 did not bring an end to intellectual curiosity at La Salle University.

 Students, faculty, and staff conducted 71,780 unique searches in Connelly Library’s databases over the final eight weeks of the Spring 2020 semester.
 In particular, students sought information on a wide range of subjects, from religion and psychology to business and public health.

-La Salle will return to an in-person experience for the Fall 2020 semester; however, the semester will include a combination of face-to-face and online instruction modalities to stay nimble amid the ongoing pandemic.
-For that reason, access to virtual resources will be critically important for La Salle’s community as the University transitions into a new academic year.
+Access to virtual resources will be remain critically important for La Salle’s community as the University transitions into a new academic year.

 “When people think of libraries, they think of books,” said Eithne Bearden, electronic resources and outreach librarian at La Salle’s Connelly Library.
 “Naturally, our patrons did not have access to our print book collection.
 However, we have access to more than 1.2 million unique e-book titles, so students still have a vast number of options which they could read online or download.”